KenKundert/nestedtext/doc/basic_syntax.rst

         key 3a: value 3a
         key 3b: value 3b

-A second less common form of a dictionary item employs multi-line keys.
+A second less common form of a dictionary item employs multiline keys.
 In this case there are no limitations on the key other than it be a string.
-Each line of a multi-line key is introduced with a colon (``:``) followed by a space or newline.
+Each line of a multiline key is introduced with a colon (``:``) followed by a space or newline.
 The key is all adjacent lines at the same level that start with a colon tag with the tags removed but leading and trailing white space retained, including all newlines except the last.

-This form of dictionary does not allow rest-of-line string values; you would use a multi-line string value instead:
+This form of dictionary does not allow rest-of-line string values; you would use a multiline string value instead:

 .. code-block:: nestedtext